The secure CJSM email is:

 Criminal Defence

 Tetevi defends across the spectrum of criminal law from serious violence and human trafficking offences, to drugs and fraud offences.
-He has a busy and expanding Crown Court practice and also acts privately for defendants in the magistrates’ and youth courts.
+He has a busy and expanding Crown Court practice and also acts privately/certificate of counsel for defendants in the magistrates’ and youth courts.

 Recent notable cases include:

-R v HN & others (ongoing) – Junior alone in a multi-handed conspiracy to facilitate the commission of a breach of UK immigration law by non-UK nationals.
+R v HN & others (ongoing) – Junior alone in a multi-handed conspiracy to facilitate the commission of a breach of UK immigration law by several foreign nationals.

 R v OG – successfully represented a defendant in a case of aggravated burglary.
 Following an application to exclude crucial evidence it was argued was obtained in breach of Police Codes of Conduct, the Prosecution offered no evidence.